linux-china/jwt-demo/README.md

 Spring Security with JWT
 ========================

-JWT（JSON Web Tokens) is very useful for API gateway to authorize the user
+JWT(JSON Web Tokens) is very useful for API gateway to authorize the user

 # Vocabulary